Principal bundles under reductive groups: Gauge groups

-\begin{proof} We have $Z = \Spec(\sR)$ for a commutative $K$\nd algebra $\sR$.
-We may write $\sR$ as the coequaliser in the category of commutative $K$\nd algebras of two morphisms from $\Sym \sV'$ to $\Sym \sV$ for $K$\nd modules $\sV$ and $\sV'$, with $\sV$ finitely generated if $\sR$ is a finitely generated $K$\nd algebra.
-Then $Z$ is the equaliser of two morphisms from $\bV(\sV)$ to $\bV(\sV')$ of $K$\nd schemes, where $\bV$ denotes the spectrum of the symmetric algebra.
-Since $\Hom_H(Y,-)$ preserves limits for every $H$\nd scheme $Y$, it is enough, after writing $\sV$ and $\sV'$ as the filtered colimit of their finitely generated $K$\nd submodules, to show that if $\sV$ is a finitely generated $K$\nd module then
+on commutative $k$\nd algebras is represented by a commutative $k$\nd algebra $R$ which is of finite type if $\sR$ is.
+Since $\sR$ is the coequaliser in the category of commutative $K$\nd algebras of two morphisms from $\Sym \sV_1$ to $\Sym \sV_2$ for $K$\nd modules $\sV_i$, and since the $\sV_i$ are filtered colimits of representations of $K$, we may suppose that $\sR$ is $\Sym(\sV)$ for a representation $\sV$ of $K$.
+It is then enough to show that